Syncaidius/FerrousEngine/README.md

 # Ferrous Engine
-The project is still in it's early days, but here are a few things I would like to see in this engine:
+The project is still in its early days, but here are a few things I would like to see in this engine:
  * Fast and consistent memory allocation via custom allocators
  * DirectX 12 and Vulkan from the ground up - SPIR-V for shared shader code between APIs
  * [OpenAL Soft](https://github.com/kcat/openal-soft) for audio.
 An open-source implementation of OpenAL.